bashbaugh/robocar/io-board/README.md

     sudo avrdude -c linuxspi -p m328p -P /dev/spidev0.0 -b 200000

-You should get a device signature.
+You should get a valid device signature.
 If not check connections.

 #### Compile and upload

-Run `make` from one of the directories to compile the code for the Atmega.
+Run `make` from one of the directories such as `blink-test` to compile the code for the Atmega.
 Then, run

     sudo avrdude -p m328p -c linuxspi -P /dev/spidev0.0 -e -U flash:w:build-uno/dir-name.hex -b 200000